 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where zanazziite typically forms.
+Look in granite pegmatites country, the host setting where zanazziite typically forms.
 If you start seeing albite, muscovite, beryl in float, you are in the right ground.
 Field specimens usually show a prismatic to tabular crystals, often in radiating clusters or fan-shaped sprays habit, so train your eye for that shape before scanning the outcrop.